sadephp/sade/readme.md

-# Rain
+# Sade

 > Work in progress!

-Rain, a library for creating PHP Components with [Twig](https://twig.symfony.com/doc/2.x/) (2.x).
+Sade, a library for creating PHP Components with [Twig](https://twig.symfony.com/doc/2.x/) (2.x).
 This package will not do any preprocessing or somthing like that.

 ## Example